Houston-Miller/QA-Project/TestOutline.md

 * Test Steps: click on "manage your email preferences here" on the unsubscribe page

 * **Expected Outcome:** direct user to page with check boxes, allowing specific topics to be unsubscribed from

+* **Actual Outcome:** directed user to page with check boxes, allowing specific topics to be unsubscribed from